citp/privacy-policy-historical/p/pr/pri/prisonfellowship.org.md

 We use email addresses to fulfill your requests for newsletter subscriptions and to answer the email we receive.

 We also use email addresses and mailing addresses to send updates about various ministry activities.
-To exclude yourself from any of these mailings, electronic or postal, please call us at (877) 478-0100, email us at [info@pfm.org](mailto:info@pfm.org), or write to us at 1856 Old Reston Ave., Reston, VA  20190.
+To exclude yourself from any of these mailings, electronic or postal, please  [contact us](https://web.archive.org/AM/Template.cfm?Section=Contact_Us5).
 (You may also opt out of electronic mailings by clicking the unsubscribe link included in each mailing.)

 Back to top.